kibs-tech/kibs-tech.github.io/blog/js/promise-chain-ignore- some-errors.md

 date: 2019-12-01
 permalink: /blog/js/promise-chain-ignore-some-errors
 linktitle: How to ignore some Errors in a promise chain
-title: How to ignore some Errors in a promise chain
+head-title: How to ignore some Errors in a promise chain
 weight: 10
 ---